What Role Can Social Work Play in Post-Election America, and What Tools Do Social Workers Have For Addressing Today’s Challenges?

 On that day Baitoo was joined by professor of policy and advocacy at CSSW, John Robertson, who outlined the tools social workers have for addressing pressing social issues: how does a social worker move from case to cause?

 In response to questions posed by Communications Director Mary-Lea Cox Awanohara, Baitoo said that while he studies clinical practice, the field of social work is never far removed from considerations of social policy and the need for advocacy.
 Even if a social worker has chosen to work with clients individually, that social worker will notice patterns that puts them in a position to make policy recommendations about how to remove barriers to treatment for a group of vulnerable individuals.
-Baitoo offered the examples of homeless youth and the LGBTQ community, which are the two populations he has worked with the most, both before coming to social work school and in his field placements.
+Baitoo offered the examples of homeless youth and the LGBTQ community, which are the two populations he has worked with the most, both before coming to social work school and in his practicum placements.